CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Simulating multi-image maximum separation distribution

 We employed Monte Carlo simulation to predict the distribution of the maximum image angular separation of lensed quasars produced by galaxy cluster lenses, the relevant result is shown in Figure \ref{figure: wospectrum_stats}.
 The simulation comprises three parts: a foreground light cone, a background light cone, and the lensing simulation.

 For the deflectors in the foreground light cone we adopt the cluster redshifts, masses, and sky coordinates provided by the ZOU\_CAT, but assign halo ellipticities through a Monte Carlo procedure.
-Which incorporates redshift evolution: we set the ellipticity distribution at $z = 0$ to have a mean $\overline{e} = 0.33$ \citep{2005ApJ...618....1H} and standard deviation $\sigma_{e} = 0.16$ \citep{1991MNRAS.249..662P}, and let the mean evolve as $\overline{e} = 0.33 + 0.05z$ \citep{2005ApJ...618....1H}, and assume $\sigma_{e}$ does not evolves along redshift (\cite{2006MNRAS.367.1781A} and \cite{Suto_2016} show that $\sigma_{e}$ differs small in the redshift range 0 to 3 and 0 to 1, respectively); the position angle of the major axis is drawn from a uniform distribution.
+This procedure incorporates redshift evolution: we set the ellipticity distribution at $z = 0$ to have a mean $\overline{e} = 0.33$ \citep{2005ApJ...618....1H} and standard deviation $\sigma_{e} = 0.16$ \citep{1991MNRAS.249..662P}, and let the mean evolve as $\overline{e} = 0.33 + 0.05z$ \citep{2005ApJ...618....1H}, and assume $\sigma_{e}$ does not evolve along redshift \citep{2006MNRAS.367.1781A,Suto_2016}; the position angle of the major axis is drawn from a uniform distribution.
 We assume two alternative mass models for the foreground haloes, SIE and eNFW; for the latter, the concentration parameter is computed from the fitting formulae of \cite{2018ApJ...859...55C}, while the nonlinear (“collapse”) mass scale $M_{\star}$ is calculated with the public Python package \texttt{COLOSSUS} \citep{2018ApJS..239...35D}.

 The background quasar population is likewise generated by Monte Carlo sampling: source redshifts follow the quasar redshift distribution of \texttt{CatNorth}, whereas their sky positions are assumed to be uniformly distributed.